- Work/Life Balance

-I have been working at Northwest Farm Credit Services full-time (Less than a year)
+I have been working at Northwest Farm Credit Services full-time (More than 3 years)

 Advice to Management

 I applied online.
-The process took 3 weeks.
-I interviewed at Northwest Farm Credit Services (Spokane, WA) in November 2017.
+I interviewed at Northwest Farm Credit Services.